sassoftware/iot-kubernetes-monitoring-esp/README.md

 The current Viya4 monitoring solution provides system administrators with a powerful tool to monitor installations as a whole.
 Resource oversight, coupled with the ability to aggregate log information and generate alerts make it easier to admnister deployments regardless of their complexity.
 While this is helpful at a high level, within Viya, smaller ecosystems like the SAS Event Stream Processing (SAS ESP) require a more specialized approach to  both real time and historical monitoring of projects.

 The monitoring stack for SAS ESP was developed to help customers address this need.
-It can be considered as an extended version of the [Viya4 Monitoring](https://github.com/sassoftware/viya4-monitoring-kubernetes) solution, as it shares the same code base and allows for the installation of the same components in addition to SAS ESP-specific ones.
-The main difference is that the SAS ESP stack doesn't require the deployment of the Viya4 logging component as it uses Loki instead for log aggregation.
+It can be considered as an extended version of the [Viya4 Monitoring](https://github.com/sassoftware/viya4-monitoring-kubernetes) solution, as it shares the same code base and allows for the installation of the same components in addition to the SAS ESP-specific ones.
+The main difference is that the SAS ESP stack doesn't require the deployment of the Viya4 logging layer as it uses Loki instead for log aggregation.

 A Grafana Lab product, Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus, designed to be cost effective and easy to operate.
 Compared to other log aggregation systems, Loki: